LoginRadius/engineering-portal/content/lrcli-react-application/index.md

 ### Fetching Application API Credentials

-Once **login/register** process has been completed, run the `lr get config` command to fetch your **API Key/Secret** as shown below.
+Once the **login/register** process has been completed, run the `lr get config` command to fetch your **API Key/Secret** as shown below.

 ![alt_text](api_creds.png "API Credentials")

 ### Configuring Callback URLs

 Here, a callback URL refers to a URL in your application that LoginRadius would redirect a user to after they have been authenticated.
 These URLs must be added to your Application Configuration.
-If not set, users will be unable to login to the application and receive an error.
+If not set, users will be unable to login into the application and receive an error.

 ![alt_text](whitelist_error.png)

 For security reasons, LoginRadius only processes API calls that are received from the whitelisted domains.
 To get the list of whitelisted domains, run `lr get domain` command from the CLI.
-Similarly, to add a domain use the `lr add domain` command.
+Similarly, to add a domain, use the `lr add domain` command.

 > For the purposes of this tutorial, make sure that you set http://localhost as a whitelisted domain.